joelouthan/theologic.us/content/posts/2022/gospel-titus1-1-4.md

 Wanna be born again?
 You want to get into the kingdom of God?
 You want to love and know God and have God love and know you?
 You must start off as a sinner.

-Let me give you some great you: you were born that way.
-Congratulations, you are off to a great start.
-Yet, if you response to me, "But I am not that bad...", "I have already been baptized...", "I grew up in church...", "My parents were Christians...", "I went to a Christian..." those are all wrong answers.
+Let me give you some great news: you were born that way.
+Congratulations, when it comes to getting into the kingdom of God, you and I are off to a great start.
+Yet, if you response to me, "But I am not that bad...", "I have already been baptized...", "I grew up in church...", "My parents were Christians...", "I went to a Christian..." then it is your own self-righteousness that keeps you far far far away from God and his kingdom and his family.

 If you have a bunch of excuses to being called a sinner, then you are trying to be righteous.
 What does that really mean?
 Christ has not come for you, He has not lived for you, He has not died for you, He has not saved you.